Most patients requiring an artificial airway can be managed with tracheal intubation, which can be

 Some laryngeal mask airways have a passage to allow endotracheal intubation.
 To pass an endotracheal tube through a laryngeal mask airway Laryngeal Mask Airways (LMA) If no spontaneous respiration occurs after airway opening and no respiratory devices are available, rescue breathing (mouth-to-mask or mouth-to-barrier device) is started; mouth-to-mouth ventilation... read more , practitioners must understand how to optimally position the mask over the laryngeal inlet; there are sometimes mechanical difficulties passing the endotracheal tube.

 Flexible fiberoptic scopes and optical stylets are very maneuverable and can be used in patients with abnormal anatomy.
 However, practice is required to recognize laryngeal landmarks from a fiberoptic perspective.
-Compared with video and mirror laryngoscopes, fiberoptic scopes are more difficult to master and are more susceptible to problems with blood and secretions; also, they do not separate and divide tissue but instead must be moved through open channels.
+Compared with video laryngoscopes, fiberoptic scopes are more difficult to master and are more susceptible to problems with blood and secretions; also, they do not separate and divide tissue but instead must be moved through open channels.

 Tube introducers (commonly called gum elastic bougies) are semirigid stylets that can be used when laryngeal visualization is suboptimal (eg, the epiglottis is visible, but the laryngeal opening is not).
 In such cases, the introducer is passed along the undersurface of the epiglottis; from this point, it is likely to enter the trachea.
 Tracheal entry is suggested by the tactile feedback, noted as the tip bounces over the tracheal rings.
 An endotracheal tube is then advanced over the introducer.
-During passage over a tube introducer or bronchoscope, the tube tip sometimes catches the right aryepiglottic fold.
+During passage over a tube introducer, the tube tip sometimes catches the right aryepiglottic fold.
 Rotating the tube 90° counterclockwise often frees the endotracheal tube tip and allows it to pass smoothly.

 Confirming Tube Placement